efkan/content-filter/README.md

  `app.use(filter({bodyMessage: 'A forbidden expression has been found in form data: '}))` <br>

 **appendFound**:<br>
 Use this option to append found forbidden characters to the end of error message.
-Error message can be default or overridden urlMessage and bodyMessage.
+Error message can be default or overridden urlMessage and bodyMessage.<br>
 `app.use(filter({appendFound: true}))` <br>

 **caseSensitive**:<br>